 Contract The legal agreement between the Buyer and the Supplier that comprises Page 1 (the front sheet), Schedule 1, this Schedule 2, any other Schedule, and any Variation and Attachment.

 Contract Manager The person named in Schedule 1 as the Contract Manager.
-Their responsibilities are listed in clause 6.

 Cost The amount payable to the Supplier for the Goods calculated on the basis stated in Schedule 1 excluding any Expenses.

+Crown The Sovereign in right of New Zealand and includes a Minister and a government department but does not include a Crown entity, or a State enterprise named in Schedule 1 of the State-Owned Enterprises Act 1986.

 Delivery Address The address where the Supplier must deliver the Goods as specified in Schedule 1 or such other address as specified by the Buyer.

 Description of Goods The specific requirements for the Goods as described in Schedule 1.

-End Date The earlier of the date this Contract is due to end as stated in Schedule 1, the date of termination as set out in a Notice of termination, or any other date agreed between the Parties as the date the Contract is to end.
+End Date The earlier of the date this Contract is due to end as stated in Schedule 1 and the date of termination as set out in a Notice of termination, or any other date agreed between the Parties as the date that the Contract is to end.

 Expenses Any actual and reasonable out-of-pocket costs incurred by the Supplier in the delivery of the Goods and agreed to by the Buyer in Schedule 1.